-This later point around incentives is critical because one of the powerful things about blockchains as we have seen with Bitcoin, Ethereum, and its various DeFi protocols is that you can hardcode economic incentives for early adopters to join a network into the system itself.
-Systems for bootstrapping adoption, compute power, storage, and even financial capital to develop the network can be coded into the protocol itself.
-We are seeing this with many early virtual worlds both creating their own crypto currency or selling virtual land, or offering NFTs as rewards all of which is easily tradable off platform with and for other crypto-currencies.
+This later point around incentives is critical because one of the powerful things about blockchains as we have seen with Bitcoin, Ethereum, and its various DeFi protocols is that you can hardcode economic incentives for early adopters to join a network into the system itself. bootstrapping adoption, compute power, and storage or even financial capital to develop the network.
+And we are seeing this with many early virtual worlds both creating their own crypto currency or selling virtual land, or offering NFTs as rewards all of which is easily tradable off platform with and for other crypto-currencies.
 In effect, the Open Metaverse is its own bank and can create any number of incentives and games to grow adoption.

-Therefore it is more likely virtual worlds in The Open Metaverse are increasingly interoperable and interconnected to the point it will be hard to distinguish them as separate but rather different instances of a whole.
+Therefore it is more likely virtual worlds in The Open Metaverse are increasingly interop erable and interconnected to the point it will be hard to distinguish them as separate but rather different instances of a whole.